knowm/HelloTensorFlow/Dev4MacOS.md

 ## Some Possible Issues

 1. `AttributeError: module 'enum' has no attribute 'IntFlag'` ==> run ` pip3 uninstall enum34`
-1. `RuntimeWarning: compiletime version 3.5 of module 'tensorflow.python.framework.fast_tensor_util' does not match runtime version 3.6` ==> Just igmore the warning
+1. `RuntimeWarning: compiletime version 3.5 of module 'tensorflow.python.framework.fast_tensor_util' does not match runtime version 3.6` ==> Just ignore the warning
 1. `Your CPU supports instructions that this TensorFlow binary was not compiled to use: SSE4.1 SSE4.2 AVX AVX2 FMA` ==> You need to compile TF yourself with the appropriate flags to leverage advanced CPU instructions.
 Just ignore.

 ## MNIST from `Tensorflow/models`